apesurd/notes.CFA/Level2/BalanceOfPayments.md

 ## Impact of Balance of Payments:
 Exchange rates are impacted by:
 - [[CurrentAccountImbalances]]
-- [[ForeignCapitalFlows]] : Dominant factor is short-term, as capital flows tend to be larger and more rapidly changing than goods flow.
+- [[ForeignCapitalFlows]] : Dominant factor in short-term, as capital flows tend to be larger and more rapidly changing than goods flow.